 - Financial highlights of your company, including the preceding two years P&L Account and Balance Sheet (if available);

-- Repayment profile of the loan.
+- Repayment profile of the loan or invoice financing.

 Is there a minimum amount of loan that I can request?